If you are new to looking for evidence of badgers, it can seem that there is

 rear claws due to constant long-term use.

-used badger tracks through woodland and fields.
+used badger tracks through woodland.

 - These may have been used by many generations of badgers.